-Jurors’ ease of understanding, without sacrificing accuracy, is the primary objective of these instructions from the Judicial Council.
+Guide for Using Judicial Council of California Civil Jury Instructions: Jurors’ ease of understanding, without sacrificing accuracy, is the primary objective of these instructions from the Judicial Council.
 A secondary objective is to facilitate the use of lawyers.

-Jury Instructions as a Statement of the Law
+Jury instructions as a statement of the law

 While the instructions of the jury are not a primary source of the law, they are a statement of the law, a secondary source.
 The fact that the instructions are in plain English does not alter their status as an accurate legal statement.

-How to Use the Instructions?
+How to use the Instructions?

 - Authority and Sources: Each instruction identifies the primary sources presenting the basic legal principles supporting the instruction.
 Applicable statutes are listed together with the quoted material from cases relating to the subject of the instruction.
-Authorities are included to support the instruction text, the burden of proof, and legal and factual matters.
+Authorities include to support the instruction text, the burden of proof, and legal and factual matters.

 - Common Case Instructions: These instructions have been drafted for the general case form and can in many cases be used as drafted.
 Consumers will have to tailor the instructions to the particular case if special or complicated circumstances prevail.